MicrosoftDocs/power-platform/power-platform/admin/system-settings-dialog-box-marketing-tab.md

   - PowerApps
   - Powerplatform
 ---
-# System Settings dialog box - Marketing tab
+# System Settings Marketing tab

-Use the settings on this page to configure marketing settings for model-driven apps in Dynamics 365.
+Use the settings on this page to configure marketing settings for model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service,.

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]